lhdbkul/Omeka-S-module-IiifServer/README.md

 display page will use that manifest URL to retrieve images and metadata for the viewer.

+#### Sharing the property with DigitalObject inline rendering

+`iiifserver_manifest_external_property` and the DigitalObject module's `digitalobject_inline_properties` are commonly configured on the same RDF property (typically `dcterms:hasFormat`).
+The two are unambiguously discriminated by value type:

+- a **URI** value or a string passing FILTER_VALIDATE_URL on that property is treated as an external manifest URL (IiifServer takes over);
+- a **value-resource** value pointing to a DigitalObject is treated as inline media of the current item (DigitalObject takes over, the DO becomes a canvas in the item's own manifest).

+Cross-references to non-DO resources (linking another item, for instance) are ignored by both pipelines: they are not external manifest URLs and not embeddable medias.

 ### Config options for manifest

+#### Logo of the institution

+Two settings are exposed in the config form:

+- **Logo of the institution (asset)**: pick an image from the Omeka asset library.
+Recommended; uploaded once, reused everywhere.
+- **Logo of the institution (url)**: external url, used only when no asset is selected.

+The asset takes precedence over the url.
+The media type is read from the asset itself (no extension-based guess); when only the url is set, the format is inferred from the file extension (`jpg`, `png`, `webp`, `gif`, `svg`).

 #### Incompatible data